diffix/desktop/docs/anonymization.md

 __Diffix for Desktop__ uses __Diffix__ as its underlying anonymization mechanism. __Diffix__ was co-developed by the __Max Planck Institute for Software Systems__ and __Aircloak GmbH__. __Diffix__ is strong enough to satisfy the GDPR definition of anonymization as non-personal data.

+Users of __Diffix for Desktop__ are trusted: they have access to the original data and are trusted protect the original data.
+__Diffix for Desktop__ protects against *accidental* release of personal data.
+In other words, when used simply to provide useful data, and not with an explicit and willful intent to generate a non-anonymous output, the exported CSV of __Diffix for Desktop__ is anonymous.
+Having said that, there are two types of output sequences that can lead to personal data being released.
+[These are listed](#output-sequences-to-avoid) at the end of this section.

+## Overview of basic mechanisms

 > If you would like help in getting approval from your __Data Protection Officer (DPO)__ or __Data Protection Authority (DPA)__, please contact us at [feedback@open-diffix.org](mailto:feedback@open-diffix.org).

 __Diffix__ combines three common anonymization mechanisms: